 M

-Mansard Roof: A type of roof characterized by two sloping planes with different pitches on each of its four sides.
+Mansard Roof: A type of roof with two sloping planes with different pitches on each of its four sides.
 The lower plane has a steeper pitch than the upper, often approaching vertical.

-Mineral Stabilizers: Finely ground materials such as limestone, slate, trap rock, or other inert substances added to asphalt in shingles to enhance durability and resistance to fire and weathering.
+Mineral Stabilizers: Finely ground materials such as limestone, slate, trap rock, or other inert substances.
+Added to asphalt to make shingles more durable and resistant to fire and weathering.

 Mineral-Surfaced Roofing: Asphalt shingles and roll roofing coated with granules for added protection.